elsa-data/elsa-data/SECURITY.md

 We tried our best to maximise our design as securely as possible.
 We do not allow username-password authentication, many user inputs are just clicking checkboxes preventing any miscellaneous inputs, and configuration is done on application startup to prevent unauthorised config change.

 One of our attempts in our design is to support HTSGET for data sharing.
-HTSGET would allow the data custodian to limit a particular alignment that is accessible by the researcher instead of giving access to the entire file.
+HTSGET would allow the data custodian to limit a particular alignment that is accessible by the researcher instead of giving access to the entire genomic file.
 For more information on HTSGET visit http://samtools.github.io/hts-specs/htsget.html

 ### 5. Security Misconfiguration